free information are not always free

 Free is good when it allows us to evaluate something, to determine if it addresses our needs, to experience the service, and to help us get going when it may not be so easy at the point.

-When we are offered something for free and the intention is to obtain our contact details so that we can be sold something else that is not related to the free offering or our needs, then free is not so good anymore.
+When we are offered something at no cost and the intention is to obtain our contact details so that we can be sold something else that is not related to the free offering or our needs, then free is not so good anymore.

 For example, I need to learn how to budget properly and gain control of my debt.
 I have the choice between a paid course in budgeting and debt or a free course.